 Sustainable fashion: A trend in children’s wear

-With each visit to children’s wear-focused trade shows, we realise that the importance of sustainable and eco-friendly clothing is increasing.
+With each visit to children’s wear-focused trade shows, we realise that the importance of sustainable fashion is increasing.
 Wanting to give only the very best to our little ones, we aren’t surprised at how quickly this trend is picking up!

 What are the standards in sustainable fashion for children?